 Whitney Houston’s 1991 Super Bowl National Anthem

 Whitney Houston was 27 years old at the time and just before the peak of her career.
 The Bodyguard and “I Will Always Love You” would come out a year later, and her career took off in a big-time way.
-There was no escaping her talent before that night, though, and especially after Houston’s version of the national anthem.
+There was no escaping her talent before that night, though, and especially after Houston’s version and performance of the national anthem.

 Wearing a white tracksuit, the American singer and Billboard music sensation stood in front of a packed stadium and found a way to bring the entire nation together at a time of unease and uncertainty before the Buffalo Bills and New York Giants played on football’s biggest stage.